WebStyle/hoverboard/data/posts/2017-04-24-io17-extended-announced.markdown

 * 3 parallel tracks dedicated to **Android**, **Web** & **Cloud** technologies.
 * **Expanded workshop area** where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.

-So hurry up to book tickets to the Google I/O Extened IUT, as you’ll get a big inspiration to create your cool projects after these days in the company of coders, geeks and just experts of our industry.
+So hurry up to book tickets to the Google I/O Extended IUT, as you’ll get a big inspiration to create your cool projects after these days in the company of coders, geeks and just experts of our industry.

 ### Festival organizers